 On Facebook, resist the urge to post just to post.
 Instead, take the objectives you’ve set for your Facebook campaign and set specific strategies for reaching them.
-Maybe you’re a company that builds website templates for podiatrists and your goal is to increase Web traffic.
-Your substrategies could be featuring previous work or customer testimonials that link to your site, encouraging fans to click through.
+Maybe you’re a company that builds website templates for small businesses, and your goal is to increase Web traffic.
+Your tactics could be featuring previous work or customer testimonials that link to your site, encouraging fans to click through.

 Doing Everything Manually